ierolsen/Trex-Game-with-CNN/README.md

 from mss import mss
 ```

-Using the library called **keyboard** I saved my action for example "up","down" and "rigt".
+Using the library called **keyboard** I saved my action for example "up", "down" and "right".
-To import that, first the library must be installed:
+To import that, first, the library must be installed:
 ```
 pip install keyboard
 ```
-Using this library called **uuid**, I can record my screen for game.
-When I run the all lines, I'll switch game screen and the model that is trained with data I got, will predict action according to images.
+Using this library called **uuid**, I can record my screen for the game.
+When I run the all lines, I'll switch the game screen and the model that is trained with the data I got, will predict action according to images.

-Also the library called **mss** helps me to cut off some area in the screen.
-Thus, model can only focuses determined area.
+Also, the library called **mss** helps me to cut off some areas in the screen.
+Thus, the model can only focuses on determined area.
 But at the first, this librariy must be installed like others.
 For that:
 ```
 pip install mss
 ```

-After import libraries, I will set coordinates of game, because in the screen there are a lot of useless stuff, in order to remove them I will determine some coordinates using Paint :)
+After import libraries, I will set coordinates of the game, because in the screen there are a lot of useless stuff, in order to remove them I will determine some coordinates using Paint :)

 ![size](https://user-images.githubusercontent.com/30235603/101773976-c9aab480-3aed-11eb-9722-0e73f10bc406.png)